gocontento/starter-kit-next-react-basic/README.md

 Now navigate to the Sites screen, and find your new site.
 Copy the ID of it from here, and paste it into your `.env` as the value of the `CONTENTO_SITE_ID` key.

-Next, load up your new site by clicking on it in the Sites screen, and then navigate to the Content panel.
-Click into the Main Nav and copy the ID from the right hand side panel.
-Paste this into your `.env` as the value of the `SITE_MAIN_NAV_ID` key.
-Do the same for the Footer Nav, and paste it as the value of the `SITE_FOOTER_NAV_ID` key.

 At this point, you can run the development server and get coding:

 ```bash